 Provocative, eh?
-I have to admire the marketing value of such a title.
+From my little editing perch with its industry perspective, I have to admire the marketing value of such a title.
 That’s how you throw a bomb.
 Love the book or hate it, I don’t see too much of Texas being neutral about it.
 Then again, I’ve only been to Texas a couple of times, and it’s probably one of the two or three states where I would least fit in.
 I do care about US history, though, and if California history is US history, so is that of Texas.

 The book first sets forth to tell the history preceding and including the Texas Revolt, based on what the authors consider the best evidence and historical analysis.
 They do not reach the conclusion that has long been taught in Texas schools.
 They contend that black, Native American, and Hispanic participation has been written out or diminished, or at the very least oversimplified.
 This fortified a Heroic Anglo Narrative to which the remaining bits of the old mission compound in San Antonio represent the ultimate shrine.